Reporting Hub Knowledge Center

 Managing Multiple Tenants

-• Business tier: 3 application tenants, each tenant shares the same language settings and authentication scheme
+• Business: 3 application tenants, each tenant shares the same language settings and authentication scheme

-• Enterprise and Commercial tiers: unlimited tenants, each tenant can have its own language settings and authentication scheme
+• Commercial tiers: 50 application tenants, each tenant can have its own language settings and authentication scheme

 Global vs. Sub-Tenants

 Your global tenant is your organization's main tenant.
-As an Application Administrator, you'll use your global tenant to access Admin Settings and create/modify sub-tenants.
+As a Global Platform Administrator, you'll use your global tenant to access Admin Settings and create/modify sub-tenants.

 Creating sub-tenants allows you to provide users their own segregated and customizable Reporting Hub instance, while maintaining control over content and accessibility settings.
 Some key differences and similarities between global and sub-tenants: